Yawning/nyquist/README.md

    implementing the appropriate interface, as long as the following constraints are met:

-    * For any given DH scheme, all public keys must be DHLEN bytes in size.
+    * For any given DH scheme, all public keys must be `DHLEN` bytes in size.

-    * HASHLEN must be at least 256 bits (32 bytes) in size.
+    * For any given Hash function, `HASHLEN` must be at least 256 bits (32 bytes) in size.

     * AEAD implementations must be able to tollerate always being passed a key that is 256 bits (32 bytes) in size.